terrellt/rdf-mongo/README.md

 * Ben Lavender (author of the adapter skeleton) | <blavender@gmail.com> | <http://github.com/bhuga> | <http://bhuga.net> | <http://blog.datagraph.org>

+### Contributing

+This repository uses [Git Flow](https://github.com/nvie/gitflow) to mange development and release activity.
+All submissions _must_ be on a feature branch based on the _develop_ branch to ease staging and integration.

+* Do your best to adhere to the existing coding conventions and idioms.
+* Don't use hard tabs, and don't leave trailing whitespace on any line.
+* Do document every method you add using [YARD][] annotations.
+Read the [tutorial][YARD-GS] or just look at the existing code for examples.
+* Don't touch the `.gemspec`, `VERSION` or `AUTHORS` files.
+If you need to change them, do so on your private branch only.
+* Do feel free to add yourself to the `CREDITS` file and the corresponding list in the the `README`.
+Alphabetical order applies.
+* Do note that in order for us to merge any non-trivial changes (as a rule of thumb, additions larger than about 15 lines of code), we need an explicit [public domain dedication][PDD] on record from you.

 ### License

 MIT License